shu251/V4_tagsequencing_18Sdiversity_q1/README.md

 ## Step 10a - run clustering:

 This command takes in the combined fasta file from above and outputs a directory with all necessary files.
 Replace "$PWD/pr2_DB.fasta" with the location of your reference database.
-Make sure you have an associated taxonomy file with the database.
+Make sure you have an associated taxonomy file with the database. [pick_open_reference_otus.pu](http://qiime.org/scripts/pick_open_reference_otus.html)
+There are several actions wrapped into this one command:
+1. Closed reference OTU clustering is performed against the specified reference database.
+This step essentially separates your input sequences into those that did cluster ('step1_otus/_clusters.uc, _otus.txt, step1_rep_set.fna') and those that did NOT cluster ('step1_otus/_failures.txt, failures.fasta')
+2. 'failures.fasta' is then randomly subsampled to create 'subsampled_failures.fna'.
+Percent subsample is specified based on '-s', default is 0.001 (0.1%).
+3. Next, these 'failed' sequences are clustered de novo.
+Each cluster is labeled as "new reference sequence".
+This step generates 'step2_otus/subsampled_seqs_clusters.uc, subsampled_seqs_otus.txt, step2_rep_set.fna'
+4. These newly generated de novo OTUs will now serve as the reference OTUs to perform closed reference OTU picking with the full 'failures.fasta' file (from step 1).
+5. Now you have the option to take those reads that were not clustered into OTUs or hit the reference database and conduct additional de novo OTU clustering. *The command written below suppresses this step ('--suppress_step4').
+At this point, especially for microbial eukaryotes, I feel we have tried to 'salvage' as many of the reads as possible to detect potentially novel or underrepresented taxa.
+The final de novo OTU clustering step is more likely to produce OTUs that have very low sequence counts and will have no taxonomic assignments - thus we prefere to skip this step. '--suppress_taxonomy_assignment' is also passed, as we prefer to perform this step separately (allows for additional troubleshooting and testing). *NOTE* suppressing step 4 and taxonomic assignment will produce an error.
+6. The output file 'final_otu_map_mc2.txt' is an OTU map comprised of OTUs that contained at least 2 sequences (global singletons removed!).
+Based on this OTU map, the 'rep_set.fna' file was generated.
 ```
 #OTU clustering with uclust, will make a new directory (pick_open)
 pick_open_reference_otus.py -i allseqs_test_refNC.fasta -o pick_open -m uclust -r $PWD/pr2_DB.fasta --suppress_step4 --suppress_taxonomy_assignment
 ```

 ## Step 10b - assign taxonomy using uclust
+This step takes the representative sequences from the pick open reference clustering (10a) and assigns taxonomy using the PR2 (or db of choice).
+Reads are assigned taxonomic identities using uclust (-m).
+Successful assignment requires the hit to have at least 90% similarity (--similarity 0.90) and uclust will consider up to 3 hits (--uclust_max_accepts 3). [assign_taxonomy.py](http://qiime.org/scripts/assign_taxonomy.html)
 Replace "$PWD/pr2_DB.fasta" and "$PWD/pr2_tax.fasta" with location of database and accompanying taxonomy file.
 ```
 cd pick_open
 # Assign taxonomy using PR2 database, creates a new directory (uclust_taxonomy)
-assign_taxonomy.py -i rep_set.fna -t $PWD/pr2_tax.fasta -r $PWD/pr2_DB.fasta -m uclust -o uclust_taxonomy
+assign_taxonomy.py -i rep_set.fna -t $PWD/pr2_tax.fasta -r $PWD/pr2_DB.fasta -m uclust --similarity 0.90 --uclust_max_accepts 3 -o uclust_taxonomy
 ```

 ## Step 10c - Generate OTU table